firefly-oss/core-banking-ledger/README.md

 ## Overview

 The Core Banking Ledger is a transaction management system that provides a robust foundation for financial operations.
 It implements double-entry accounting principles, supports various transaction types, and ensures regulatory compliance while maintaining high performance and reliability.

+> **Note**: Transaction categories are now managed in an external master data microservice.
+The `transactionCategoryId` field in the Transaction entity serves as a logical reference to categories in this external service.

 ## 🚀 Quickstart